 - Shifting Sand Land: The Dust Dorm.

-- Slippy Slidey Ice World: The Frigid Sprint, the Caves Of Madness, the Twilight Steeple, the Cold Hell.
+- Slippy-Slidey Ice World: The Frigid Sprint, the caves, the entirety of the Twilight Steeple.

-- Split Personality: The King is pretends to be everyone he killed, and has been impersonating his own butler the entire time.
+- Split Personality: The King is pretending to be everyone he killed, and has been impersonating his own butler the entire time.

-- Stuff Blowing Up: The ultimate objective is to blow up the castle.
-Unless you choose the Far Greater Challenge, in which case you blow up Bogmire's castle instead.
+- Stuff Blowing Up: Many parts have the solution involve blowing something up.
+The ultimate objective is to blow up the castle.
+Unless you choose the "far greater challenge", in which case you blow up Bogmire's castle instead.

 - Under the Sea: Explosion Reef.

 - The Very Definitely Final Dungeon: The King's objective is to reach the top floor of the main hall, where he hopes to find some sort of great secret.
 If you choose to continue after reaching there, it becomes a Disc-One Final Dungeon and you get a more traditional final dungeon in the form of the Twilight Steeple, a replica of your castle made of ice in the Nether.

 - World of Snark: Nearly every bit of dialogue and signage includes some bit of sarcasm, mockery, or absurdity.

 The Tide duologyA pair of loosely connected puzzle maps.

 - Wintertide: The protagonist receives a letter from the children of the village of Wintertide, asking for help after mysterious strangers started controlling the minds of the village's adults.
 Upon arriving, they find the village abandoned.
 Mind Screw and Nightmare Fuel ensues.